notzippy/repo-tool/README.md

 Each project is checked out using the url, revision and path specified in the project manifest file.
 When the project is checked out the branch is not in a detached state, it is pointing to the branch specified in the manifest file.

+[Updates]
+Added -j flag, applicable to both sync and init, defaults to 1 job, can be set higher